By Paula Parker

 But this is only our personal experience and opinion, others may have had a totally different experience.

-For woman you will need to wear a sleeved shirt that covers your shoulders and long pants.
+Women were required to wear a sleeved shirt that covered your shoulders and long pants.

-I wore a green T shirt with capped sleeves that did cover my shoulders and the top of my arms, which I thought would be appropriate.
+I wore a green T shirt with sleeves that covered my shoulders and the top of my arms, which I thought would be appropriate.

-However is was not until after we had purchased our tickets at the front gate to the Temple, that they kindly informed me that my sleeves on my shirt were to short and that I would have to purchase a T shirt from them before I could enter the Temple grounds.
+After we had purchased our tickets at the front gate to the Temple, the staff kindly informed me that my sleeves on my shirt were to short, and I would have to purchase a T shirt from them before I could enter the Temple grounds.

-Funny, I was not the only person in this predicament…..
+I was not the only person in this predicament.

 This seems to be somewhat of a money spinner for the Tiger Temple, rather than a safety issue.